 If you spray primer in a garage or other area where you don't want to get primer all over the place, you want to control overspray.
 You can do this with a simple cardboard box.
-Cut away one side and place the miniature inside.
-Overspray coats the box, which you don't care about.
+Cut away one side and place the miniature inside and then spray the miniature inside.

-If you've ever gotten spray on your sidewalk or a car in your garage (Sorry, Grandpa), you'll be happy for the extra few minutes you spend to keep overspray contained.
+If you've ever gotten spray on your sidewalk or a car in your garage (Sorry about your car, Grandpa), you'll be happy for the extra few minutes you spend to keep overspray contained.

 Often, only after applying a coat or two of primer will you see mold lines or flash appear which you had overlooked.
 Remove mold lines or flash as detailed in the page linked to below, then apply a thin coat of primer.